Skip to main content

 The "AI + Bitcoin" narrative is just another attempt to find a use case for a solution that doesn't have one.

 I hope the data presented here helps you avoid the hype and prevent losses.
 Many people have already lost a lot.
+Even miners are bleeding these days.

 Comments